ayushaggarwalI2V/Video-Analytics-Server/README.md

 9. Add ports to VMS -> To find ports check the config file in the system in which VA server is installed (Folder Structure: VA_Server -> Config -> mainConf.json)
 10. Check the status of VA Server on VMS (Connected/ Dis-Connected)

-## Steps to ADD VA on VMS
+## Steps to ADD Devices for VA on VMS
 1. Open Configuration Client in VMS
-2. Click Add
+2. Click Add (only for testing video)
 3. In Popup click `Add Devices`
 4. Enter the device name according to you
 5. Change Make to `Recording` and Model to `Play Recording`